MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 By default, the scanner protects Office file types and PDF files only.
 You can change this behavior so that for example, the scanner protects all file types (the same behavior as the client).
 For instructions, see the following sections.

-### Scanner from the classic client: Registry edits to change which file types are protected
+### Scanner from the classic client: Use the registry to change which file types are protected

 This section applies to the scanner from the classic client only.